-AP Spanish Language AZ06112
+AP Spanish Language and Culture AZ06112

-Sites: CG, VG Grade: 11-12
+Sites: CG, VG

+Grade: 11-12

-Prerequisites: Honors Spanish or Teacher recommendation.
+Prerequisites: STAMP test (Seal of Biliteracy) or Teacher

+recommendation.

 AP Spanish Language is a course of intense studies through conversation, listening, comprehension, reading, writing and grammar analysis.
 These skills are expanded through the study of literature, culture, history, and geography of the Spanish-speaking world.
 The use of Spanish for active communication is stressed in the following ways: comprehending formal and informal spoken Spanish, composing expository passages, and expressing ideas orally with accuracy and fluency.

 This class earns weighted credit.

-AP Spanish Literature
+AP Spanish Literature and Culture AZ06113

-AZ06113 Sites: CG, VG Grade: 11-12
+Sites: CG, VG

+Grade: 11-12